Separation and divorce hurts. There’s no getting around that fact.

 Your child is overly emotional and gets angry

 When parents separate, it may cause the children to feel uncertain, insecure, worried or anxious.
-The complex emotions they feel and their inability to express their feelings may be ‘acted out’, such as angry verbal or physical outbursts or uncooperative behaviour.
+The complex emotions they feel and their inability to express their feelings may be ‘acted out’, such as angry verbal or physical outbursts or uncooperative behavior.
 Helping your children to express those complex emotions can help to release the anger and improve their wellbeing and anxiety.

 Your child is withdrawn and has lost interest in activities